segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/react-native/classic.md

 ### Flush

-By default, the library collects 20 events in the queue before flushing (sending) them, but you modify this number.
+By default, the library collects 20 events in the queue before flushing (sending) them, but you can modify this number.

 You can set `flushAt` to `1` to send events as they come in, and not in batches.
 This approach uses more battery.